romualdk/MAZE-Dungeon/README.md

 CURRENT STATE
 -------------
 Fully playable version.

-Platforms: Web, Android (via Phonegap)

-Eventual platforms:  iOS, Facebook?
-Other?
+But no bosses, etc., so rather boring ;-).

 ### TO DO
 - ~~Change logo (name) to mazy dungeon~~